Early Childhood Australia’s Advocacy

 Initially, the primary purpose of Early Learning Matters Week was to better inform political decision-makers – across the party spectrum and across the nation – about the benefits of early learning.
 Now, we have expanded our horizons to include families and communities in Early Learning Matters Week, in recognition of the role early learning services play in supporting families and building our society.

-You can find more information about Early Learning Matters Week events here.
+You can find more information about Early Learning Matters Week here.

 IMG_2415